Achievement Unlocked

 • "How often do you feel that your efforts go unrecognized?"

-Empathy & Interpersonal Functioning
+Empathy and Interpersonal Functioning

 • "When someone close to you is struggling, how do you usually respond?"